The Madness from the Sea.

 Briden pushed at the stone in several places without result.
 Then Donovan felt delicately around the edges, pressing each point separately as he went.
 He climbed interminably along the grotesque stone molding, and the men wondered how any door in the universe could be so vast.
 Then, very softly and slowly, the great panel began to give inward at the top, and they saw it was balanced.
 Donovan slid himself along the jamb to rejoin his fellows, and everyone watched the strange recession of the monstrously carved portal.
 In this fantasy of prismatic distortion, it moved in an unusual diagonal way, so that all rules of matter and perspective seemed suspended.

 The opening was black with an almost physical darkness.
 That darkness was a positive quality indeed; for it obscured parts of the inner walls that would have otherwise been revealed and burst forth like smoke from its eon-long imprisonment, visibly darkening the sun as it slunk away into the shrunken sky, flapping on membranous wings.
 The odor rising from the newly opened depths was intolerable, and the quick-eared Hawkins thought he heard a nasty, slopping sound down there.
-Everyone was still listening when it lumbered into sight and gropingly squeezed its gelatinous green immensity through the black doorway into the tainted outside air of that poison city of madness.
+Everyone was still listening when it lumbered into sight and gropingly squeezed its gelatinous green immensity through the black doorway into the tainted outside air of that poisonous city of madness.

-Poor Johansen’s handwriting almost gave out when he wrote of this.
+Poor Johansen’s handwriting almost gave out when he wrote this.
 Of the six men who never reached the ship, he thinks two died of pure fright in that accursed instant.
 The Thing cannot be described – there is no language for such an abyss of shrieking and lunacy, such sinister contradictions of all matter, force, and cosmic order.
 A mountain walked or stumbled.
 God!
 What wonder that across the earth a great architect went mad, and poor Wilcox raved with fever in that telepathic instant?
 The Thing of the idols, the green, sticky spawn of the stars, awoke to claim his own.
 The stars were right again, and what an age-old cult failed to do by design, a band of innocent sailors did by accident.
 After countless years great Cthulhu was loose again, and hungry for delight.

 Three men were swept up by the flabby claws before anybody turned.
 God rest them, if there be any rest in the universe.
 They were Donovan, Guerrera, and Angstrom.
 Parker slipped as the other three were plunging over endless vistas of green-crusted rock, and Johansen swears he was swallowed by an angle of masonry which shouldn’t have been there; an acute angle that behaved as if it were obtuse.
 Only Briden and Johansen reached the boat, and they pulled desperately for the Alert as the mountainous monstrosity flopped down the slimy stones and hesitated, floundering, at the edge of the water.